-Keeping Children Safe in Education (September 2023) states that all staff should be aware that children can abuse other children (often referred to as child-on-child abuse) and that it can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of Child on Child abuse and know how to identify it and respond to reports.
+Keeping Children Safe in Education (September 2024) states that all staff should be aware that children can abuse other children (often referred to as child-on-child abuse) and that it can happen both inside and outside of school and online. e.
+All staff should be clear as to the school or college's policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.